-Our major variables of interest in table 3 are SBADEP, and SBALOW.
-These are the interactive variables that represent the impact on EMPR of increasing SBAPOP as the level of local market financial development increases.
-Endogeneity issues for SBAPOP are similar to those for DEPPOP.
+The major variable of interest in model 2 of table 3 is SBADEP.
+This is the interactive variable that represents the impact on EMPR of increasing SBAPOP at higher levels of financial market development (DEPPOP).

-SBADEP is equal to SBAPOP times DEPPOP.
 Notice that SBADEP has a negative and significant coefficient associated with it.

 This suggests that at higher levels of financial market development (DEPPOP), per capita SBA guaranteed lending has a lower impact on EMPR than it does at lower levels of financial market development.
+Given that high-minority areas are likely characterized by relatively lower levels of financial market development, it is possible that SBA guaranteed lending will have more of an impact on local market employment rates in high-minority markets.